kajalgupta/Translation-Server/README.md

 - Next time, if you will hit this same above request, then you will notice difference in response time as this time it will be coming from cache(mysql db)
 ![Snapshot!](/assets/HittingCacheInsteadOfHittingTranslateApi.png "Hitting Cache")

+# Further Improvements
+- Can use redis with MySQL, or with a nosql database like mongodb would be a good choice for  faster response time
+- Here the translation is done sentence by sentence, if it could be converted from word to word then many of the translations would be saved